Issue 285 – Aug/Sept 2019

 Thick-wall assemblies offer better comfort and energy efficiency, but installing windows presents a challenge for builders.

-Builder Scott McBride reflects on the reasons most carpenters get into the business and the disconnect between the act of building a house and making it energy efficient.
+Builder Scott McBride reflects on the disconnect between the act of building a house and making it energy efficient.